 While I don’t personally use one of these, I’ve bumped into a few travellers on the road who do, and they always look amazing!
 I love the idea of being able to record your experiences, with your own hands, while you’re in the middle of it.

-Unfortunately, I suck at drawing.
-And I’ve never been good at keeping a diary!
-So this method maybe isn’t right for me.
+Unfortunately, I suck at drawing, and I’ve never been good at keeping a diary!
+So this method might not be right for me.
 But if you’re an artsy type, then definitely think about it!
 It would be a great way to document your travels, and people would love seeing it.

 The photos above are some examples I found online, and I think they’re brilliant!
 The links to the authors are in the image captions if you want to see more.
 I especially love the sketches from Marc-Antoine Mouilleron-Vignon, which you can see more of here.